-On July 1, 2023, the San Francisco minimum wage will increase to $18.07.
+On July 1, 2023, the San Francisco minimum wage increased to $18.07.
 This increase is based on Section 12R.4 of the San Francisco Administrative Code.
 The minimum wage rate will be adjusted based on the annual increase in the Consumer Price Index.

-Note: A small number of "Government Supported Employees" are subject to a minimum wage rate of $15.03.
-That rate will increase to $15.98 on July 1, 2023.
+Note: A small number of "Government Supported Employees" are subject to a minimum wage rate of $15.98 as of July 1, 2023.
 Click here for more information.

 In 2003, San Francisco voters passed a local minimum wage, becoming the first local jurisdiction to pass a minimum wage rate higher than the federal or state minimum wage.
 In 2014, San Francisco voters passed a new initiative to increase the local minimum wage to $15.00 per hour by July 1, 2018, and to adjust the wage rate each July 1 thereafter based on the annual increase in the Consumer Price Index.